julesjazz/grapefruitlab/content/print/pity-fear.md

 They’re… really something.

 **Mia:**
 Yeah, it’s a joke.
 You know, these masks?
-Tragedy and comedy?

 **Josie:**
 Theater masks, yeah —

 **Mia:**
 So I read that actors in tragic roles used to wear a boot called a "buskin" — maybe they needed the money? — while actors with comedic roles only wore "a thin soled shoe" called a sock.
 So like, socks.
 That’s their names!
 Sock and Buskin!
 Sock’s the happy one.

-**Josie:**
-Sure, ok —

-**Mia:**
-Like me, and then on the other foot —
+And then on the other foot —

 **Josie:**
 Oh wow —